 One such simplified example is quietly and routinely performed by either the general contractor or his steel erection subcontractor.
 They simply place a small mound of salt, another of uncooked rice, and a small cup of sake wine at the base of the first column erected, then the employees of the GC and/or the erection team offer a silent prayer.
 No muss, no fuss, no silly hats, but it’s still taken very seriously by the workers.

 When I was a self-employed contractor, I would do something similar.
 Before beginning any excavation, I would politely place a small mound of salt, another of rice, and a small cup of local wine on the ground at what would later become the center of the completed building or renovation and leave it overnight.
 I would also lay a branch of the local vegetation, be it tree or bush, beside the offerings.
-Before leaving at the end of the day, I would offer a silent prayer to heaven, and whoever else might bother to listen, that the job would proceed without accident or injury to any workmen involved, and that it would remain on-schedule and under-budget.
+Before leaving at the end of the day, I would offer a silent prayer to wherever, and to whoever might bother to listen, that the job would proceed without accident or injury to any workmen involved, and that it would remain on-schedule and under-budget.

 Did it work?
 I don’t know, but the only serious jobsite injuries and deaths I have experienced over the years have been where a Jichinsai of some sort was not performed.
 Cheaper insurance you will never find.